rramirezgaston/HR-Management-System/README.md

 - Create the database schema by running the database_setup.sql script in a SQLite management tool (like DB Browser for SQLite).

-- Run the latest version of HR_System_vx.x.x.pyw file to launch the application.
+- Run the latest version of Unified HR Management System.pyw file to launch the application.